Meet the winners of past months’

 “Hi, I’m Piera, I am a teacher and I’ve been knowing Venice since a lifetime.
 I used to visit since a very young age, not as a tourist but as passionate.
 Of photography, of theater, of music.
 I arrived by train, after work, with friends.
 And returned home late at night.

 I have always loved b&w photography, it is essential.
-I’ve always “studied” the images in books, in magazines.
-From a magazine I learned about the infrared photographic technique and I fell in love with it.
-For a decade I used exclusively the INFRARED HS of Kodak, I developed films and printed my photos personally.
+I’ve always “studied” the images in books.
+From a magazine, I learned about the infrared photographic technique and I fell in love with it.
+For a decade I used exclusively the Infrared HS by Kodak, I developed films and printed my photos personally.
 Until their production stopped as there was no big demand … and they all went digital.

-I do use digital cameras, but I still use films thanks to an excellent b&w printer, in Turin, with whom I happen to stay long time on the phone talking about photography.
+I do use digital cameras, but I still use films thanks to an excellent b&w printer, in Turin.

-I was fortunate enough to be part of the Circolo Città di Thiene for decades (with which I celebrated the 40 years of activity in 2014) with two real masters and friends alongside: Bruno, an internationally renowned photographer, and Giuseppe, excellent b&w specialist.
-They are always helpful and never jealous of their art.
+I was fortunate enough to be part of the Circolo Città di Thiene for decades (with which I celebrated the 40 years of activity in 2014) with two friends: Bruno, an internationally renowned photographer, and Giuseppe, excellent b&w specialist.
+Like true masters, they are always helpful and never jealous of their art.
 I won contests, published photos, participated in exhibitions.
 Some of my pictures, winners of a competition about walled cities, were exhibited at Tendo, Japan.

 I started in a strange way.
-My sister was graduating and her thesis referred to the various stages of motor development in the child.
+My sister was graduating and her thesis referred to the various stages of motion development in the child.
 She asked me to help her by photographing her kid, nowadays 43-year-old.
 I got a Kodak Instamatic, and Dad gave me a Polaroid which I still have. ”